soitun/oio-sds/Variables.md

 ### meta.queue.max_delay

-> Anti-DDoS counter-mesure.
+> Anti-DDoS counter-measure.
 In the current server, sets the maximum amount of time a queued TCP event may remain in the queue.
-If an event is polled and the thread sees the event stayed longer than that delay, A '503 Unavailabe' error is replied.
+If an event is polled and the thread sees the event stayed longer than that delay, A '503 Unavailable' error is replied.

  * default: **40 * G_TIME_SPAN_SECOND**
  * type: gint64